Tokyo 2009 Live: Honda CR-Z Concept Hybrid

 Since then it has evolved and the result is this concept, with even a proper close-to-production interior.
 I don’t particularly like its gaping mouthed looks (another manufacturer to go Audi-ized?) but things start to get better towards the rear.
 I hope they don’t settle on this front end for its next generation of cars – that would ruin the next generation Civic.

-Under the hood is a 1.5 liter version of Honda’s IMA system (currently available as a 1.3 liter in the Civic Hybrid and Insight), so we don’t really have any power output numbers yet.
+Under the hood is a 1.5 litre version of Honda’s IMA system (currently available as a 1.3 litre in the Civic Hybrid and Insight), so we don’t really have any power output numbers yet.
 What’s interesting is that it will be paired to a 6-speed manual transmission.
 I can’t recall any other hybrid car with a manual.
 The motor assist will probably kick in according to road incline, etc as well as a data feed from the throttle position sensor.

 Just wondering, why Honda does’nt offer a conventional NA engine version?
 Perhaps, the 2 liter 220bhp Type R engine?
 The world is just not ready yet for a hybrid sportscar…